 - Floor 2: Decker’s Innovative Simulation and Practice Center (ISPC) occupies the second floor, measuring a almost 14,000 square feet.
 Accredited by the Society for Simulation in Healthcare, the center has three flexible, hospital-based simulation rooms including a nurse’s station with medication dispensing area; a home care suite to represent a home- or long-term care situation; a life skills room with a kitchen and laundry area; eight innovative instruction rooms set up as exam rooms; an 18-bed teaching lab with a classroom space in the center; a nursing skills teaching lab; and an open practice lab.

 - Floor 3: The third floor is home to classrooms, conference rooms and offices, including office space for the undergraduate and graduate nursing programs, clinical placement and adjunct faculty members.

 - Floor 4: The Dean’s Office and the Kresge Center for Nursing Research are located on the fourth floor.
 There are also offices for the Decker Endowed Chair in Rural Health, the Decker Endowed Chair for Community Health and the O’Connor Office of Rural Health.
-In addition, there are conference rooms and offices for nursing, public health, occupational therapy, physical therapy, and speech and language pathology.
+In addition, there are conference rooms and offices for nursing and public health.
 This floor also has a studio for high-quality recording of online courses and a satellite academic testing center.

-- Floors 5 and 6: Floors five and six are still being renovated.
-When finished, these floors will house the physical therapy, occupational therapy and speech-language pathology classrooms, offices, simulation facilities and laboratories.
+- Floor 5: This floor houses the occupational therapy and speech and language pathology classrooms, offices and laboratories.
 In addition, SUNY Upstate Medical University has space on the fifth floor for its clinical campus, which brings third- and fourth-year medical residents to the area for their clinical rotations.

 Health Sciences Campus

 In addition to Decker College, the Health Sciences Campus is home to the University's School of Pharmacy and Pharmaceutical Sciences.
 A Research and Development facility is in the design phase and will be constructed immediately adjacent to the pharmacy school.
 It is slated to be completed by December 2022.
 Also in design is the Ford Family Wellness Center for Seniors (see below).